 The company announced a batch of all-new episodes to drop weekly for its popular “Godzilla Tales” series and also unveiled Godzilla-themed licensing collaborations in gaming, apparel, collectibles and more categories.

 “Fans of Godzilla roar louder than any community I know, and we still want to make sure they are able to commemorate their favorite character in exciting new ways,” says Lora Cohn, managing director, Toho International.
 “With more people online than ever, now is the perfect opportunity to treat fans to the hilarious ‘Godzilla Tales’ series, while also filling the gap between our major theatrical release next year with ‘Godzilla vs. Kong.’
 We are thrilled with the seamless collaboration of our licensees to deliver even more meaningful experiences and products to fans.”

-Toho is furthering the Godzilla Day celebrations with the following licensee collaborations:
+Toho is furthering the Godzilla Day celebrations

 - Mediatonic recently teased its Godzilla crossover to the world, bringing the fan-favorite kaiju to its multiplayer game “Fall Guys: Ultimate Knockout;”